Duam/python-spaceflight-playground/README.md

 - [ ] Check liftoff model equations (particularly torque and thrust)
 - [x] Test for log wind model
 - [ ] Test for kepler orbit model
+- [ ] Edge cases for kepler orbit model: Numerical errors at e -> 0 or e -> 1
 - [ ] Add a data folder for precomputed initial guesses (.csv)